Haoranwugithub/UWB_CSS342_2019_Fall/class7/homework/readme.md

 The submission of this homework will be your git repo urls to both problems.
 Follow what you did last homework with github repositories.
 1. Create repositories for problem 1 and problem 2 respectively in your github account.
-2. Clean up your code once you are ready to submit, and push your code to the repositories of problem 1 and problem 2.
+2. Clean up your code once you are ready to submit, and push your code to the repositories of problem 1 and 2.
 3. Send a text file via Canvas as you submission with the urls of your both repositories.
 4. No more updates after the due date.
 You will receive **zero** points if github shows you have newer updates/commits after due date and time.